Sussex-Invisibles/TELLIE_calibration_code/README.md

 This file contains custom fuctions called by both ipw_broad_sweep.py and ipw_low_sweep.py scripts.

 ### plot_ipw.py
 Plotting functions for datasets produced by both ipw_broad_sweep.py and ipw_low_sweep.py.
-Plots are stored as both TFiles and .pdfs for quick reference under broad_sweep/plots and low_intensity/plots for the broad and low sweeps respectively.
+Plots are stored as both TFiles and .pdfs for quick reference under broad_sweep/plots and low_intensity/plots for the broad and low sweep data sets respectively.

 ### pulse_continuous.py
 This script causes a TELLIE channel to fire at maximum intensity (IPW = 0), continuously.
-This script is used to give a constant, updating signal when setting up the PIN diode amplifier.
-A user can select a box and channel within that box with the -b and -c flags respectively.
+This functionality is used to produce a constant, updating signal when setting up the PIN diode amplifier.
+A user can select a box and channel within that box to be fired with the -b and -c flags respectively.

 ### calc_response.py
 This script fits the most recent data sets for each channel and returns a .csv file with the results.
 Results include parameters of linear fits to the PIN diode response as a function of incident photons, and parameters of a quadratic fit to the photon output as a function of IPW setting.